 Carleton University was founded during the Second World War and its first graduates were in Journalism and Public Administration, at the time entirely new subjects for university study in Canada.
-Other ground-breaking programs followed such as Canadian Studies and a scholarly culture of interdisciplinarity and collaboration between the traditional university disciplines became a prominent feature of Carleton.
+Other ground-breaking programs followed such as Canadian Studies, and a scholarly culture of interdisciplinarity and collaboration between the traditional university disciplines became a prominent feature of Carleton.
 The profile of Carleton’s leading programs in the study of civic institutions and public policies, as well as the advantages of the university’s location in the national capital, were further promoted by the creation of the Faculty of Public Affairs in the late 1990’s, including the departments of Political Science and Economics, the School of Public Policy and Administration, the Norman Paterson School of International Affairs, Journalism and Communication, Law and Legal Studies, Criminology, Social Work, Political Economy, and European Russian and Eurasian Studies.
-The founding of this new Faculty was accompanied by the creation of a signature undergraduate degree: the B.PAPM to marshal and showcase the expertise of the constituent units of the Faculty.
+The founding of this new Faculty was accompanied by the creation of a signature undergraduate degree: the Bachelor of Public Affairs and Policy Management (BPAPM) designed to marshal and showcase the expertise of the constituent units of the Faculty.

-The new degree designated a distinctive program that combines interdisciplinary breadth in the study of public affairs and civic institutions with rigorous depth in the study of public policies and the practical challenges of policy formation, assessment and management.
-It was also designed as a competitive entry, limited enrolment program, located in a college setting.
-The college, ancient in conception but of enduring relevance in the contemporary university context, provides an intellectual home for students and fosters a sense of belonging to a scholarly community, matters that are often difficult to achieve (if at all) in large enrolment undergraduate degree streams.
+The BPAPM is a distinctive policy studies program that combines interdisciplinary breadth in the study of public affairs and civic institutions with rigorous depth in the study of the conceptual foundations and the practical challenges of policy formation, assessment and management.
+It was also designed as a competitive entry, limited enrolment program, located in an exclusive college setting.
+The university college, ancient in conception but of enduring relevance, provides an intellectual home for students and fosters a sense of belonging to a scholarly community, matters that are often difficult to achieve (if at all) in large enrolment undergraduate degree streams.

 About Arthur Kroeger